Shield of the Historical Society of the Episcopal ChurchHistorical Society

 of the Episcopal Church

-The Seal of the Historical Society of the Episcopal Church was designed by the Reverend Arnold Harris Hord, a charter member, and adopted at the Annual Meeting of April 20, 1939.
+The Seal of the Historical Society of the Episcopal Church (1939-2023) was designed by the Rev. Arnold Harris Hord who was a charter member of the Historical Society.
+It was adopted at the Annual Meeting of April 20, 1939.
 In the language of heraldry, these arms are described as Purpure, a pale gules with the Tower of the Church at Jamestown argent, date 1607 above and 1910 below, between the Arms of the See of Canterbury and an Iona Cross of the last, a bordure or, with the inscription sable.

 THE TOWER OF THE CHURCH AT JAMESTOWN, VIRGINIARepresents the founding of the Church in the United States in the year 1607.
 The date appears above the Tower and the Society's date founding, 1910, appears below.